This post contains affiliate links. Please see our disclosure policy.

 It’s better than Chipotle!

 I know we all love Chipotle burrito bowls, but nothing can compare to this.
-Sofritos move aside: lentil walnut taco “meat” is so much more delicious.
+Chipotle, move aside: lentil walnut taco meat is so much more delicious.
+And consider adding some homemade tofu sofritas to the bowl.
 I know I’m not the only one who worries endlessly about dairy and meat cross contamination at Chipotle.
 Do yourself a favor, and make this burrito bowl your new go-to.

 The most fun part of the bowl––aside from the guacamole––is the meaty vegan taco meat made with lentils and walnuts.
 The combination of black lentils (which hold their shape and texture better than green lentils), and diced walnuts makes the best replacement for ground meat.
 I love that the ingredients are wholesome and nutritious!
 Season that up with oregano, cumin, chipotle pepper, and loads of garlic, and you’ve got yourself a party.